emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/standard-mem.md

 # Operating memory "standard-mem"

-This plug-in emulates an operating memory, in a quite broad meaning.
+This plugin emulates an operating memory, in a quite broad meaning.
 It can be used for any virtual computer which can benefit from the following basic properties:

 - A memory cell has size of 1 byte (8 bits)
 - Memory cells are linearly ordered (sequential)